Recreating the Country blog

 - Smooth tight bark

-Species like the Manna/Ribbon Gum, Eucalyptus viminalis, Swamp Gum, E. ovata, Southern Blue Gum, E. globulus and Mountain Ash, E. regnans all have loose ribbons of bark, an important source of food for birds, possums and gliders, but a risk if planted near a home or sheds.
-Also risky because of their flammable bark are the stringy bark eucalypts like Messmate, E. obliqua and Red Stringybark, E. macrorhincha.
+Species like the Manna/Ribbon Gum, Eucalyptus viminalis, Swamp Gum, E. ovata, Southern Blue Gum, E. globulus and Mountain Ash, E. regnans all have loose ribbons of bark, and are an important source of food for birds, possums and gliders, but a risk if planted near a home or sheds.
+Also, risky because of their flammable fibrous bark are the stringy bark eucalypts like Messmate, E. obliqua and Red Stringybark, E. macrorhincha.

 Smooth bark eucalypts are classified as a ‘low’ fire risk and therefore a better choice near buildings because fire can’t travel up the trunk to the canopy and ignite the oil rich leaves.
 These species include Spotted Gum, Corymbia maculata, Lemon Scented Gum, C. citriodora, Sydney Bluegum, Eucalyptus saligna, Sugar Gum, E. cladocalyx and Smooth-bark Apple, Angophora costata.